Indiana Jones (character): Attractions

 Indiana Jones is featured at several Walt Disney theme park attractions.
 The Indiana Jones Adventure attractions at Disneyland and Tokyo DisneySea ("Temple of the Forbidden Eye" and "Temple of the Crystal Skull," respectively) place Indy at the forefront of two similar archaeological discoveries.
-These two temples each contain a wrathful deity who threatens the guests who ride through in World War II troop transports.
+These two temples each contain a wrathful deity who threatens the guests who ride through World War II troop transports.
 The attractions, some of the most expensive of their kind at the time, opened in 1995 and 2001, respectively, with sole design credit attributed to Walt Disney Imagineering.
 Ford was approached to reprise his role as Indiana Jones, but ultimately negotiations to secure Ford's participation broke down in December 1994, for unknown reasons.
 Instead, Dave Temple provided the voice of Jones.
-Ford's physical likeness, however, has nonetheless been used in subsequent audio-animatronic figures for the attractions.
+Ford's physical likeness, however, has nonetheless been used in subsequent Audio-animatronic figures for the attractions.

 Disneyland Paris also features an Indiana Jones-titled ride where people speed off through ancient ruins in a runaway mine wagon similar to that found in Indiana Jones and the Temple of Doom.
 Indiana Jones and the Temple of Peril is a looping roller coaster engineered by Intamin, designed by Walt Disney Imagineering, and opened in 1993.

 The Indiana Jones Epic Stunt Spectacular! is a live show that has been presented in the Disney's Hollywood Studios theme park of the Walt Disney World Resort with few changes since the park's 1989 opening, as Disney-MGM Studios.
-The 25-minute show presents various stunts framed in the context of a feature film production, and recruits members of the audience to participate in the show.
+The 25-minute show presents various stunts framed in the context of a feature film production and recruits members of the audience to participate in the show.
 Stunt artists in the show re-create and ultimately reveal some of the secrets of the stunts of the Raiders of the Lost Ark films, including the well-known "running-from-the-boulder" scene.
 Stunt performer Anislav Varbanov was fatally injured in August 2009, while rehearsing the show.
 Also formerly at Disney's Hollywood Studios, an audio-animatronic Indiana Jones appeared in another attraction; during The Great Movie Ride's Raiders of the Lost Ark segment.